NovaDev404/J_PyDB/README.md

 # J_PyDB

 A tiny, file-system-backed JSON-like DB for simple projects — each **database** is a folder, each **table** is a subfolder, and each value is a `.txt` file.
-Supports optional encryption via `cryptography.fernet` and binary file storage.
+Supports optional encryption via `cryptography.fernet`, secure hashing (PBKDF2-SHA256) for non-reversible values like passwords, and binary file storage.
 Simple, safe, and great for prototypes, tooling, or tiny apps. ⚡️✨

 ---

 ## Features
 - Filesystem-first: no external DB required.
 - Optional encryption using a passphrase (Fernet / AES-GCM under the hood).
+- Optional non-reversible hashing (PBKDF2-HMAC-SHA256) for values such as passwords.
 - Binary file storage (`write_file` / `read_file`).
 - Table / DB create, drop, list.
 - Read / write / delete values.